Health care prices: Americans pay more and more for less

 Trilliant Health based the report primarily on its proprietary datasets logging patients, providers and negotiated rates across the country.
 Additional data come from publicly available sources, including federal agencies that deal with health care and labor, business’ financial statements, the American Hospital Association and the American Medical Association.

 The first part of the slideshow involves medical care cost increases.
-It concludes with indicators of prices that workers and employers are paying for health insurance.
+It concludes with indicators of the prices that workers and employers pay for health insurance.